mmlabs-mindmaze/mmpack/docs/specs/package-src-build-hooks.rst

 BUILDDIR: directory used to build the package
 PATH_URL: origin of the source
-VCSDIR: location of the VCS files (only if method is git, subdir of BUILDDIR)
+GIT_DIR: absolute path of the VCS files (only if method is git, subdir of BUILDDIR)
+GIT_WORK_TREE: absolute path of the checked out files, same as execution dir (only if method is git)
+VCSDIR: same as GIT_DIR

 execution dir
 `````````````